yatesco/seafile-docs/deploy/ldap_user_sync.md

 * If a user is deleted from LDAP server, the user will be deactivated in Seafile.
 * If an imported user is deleted in Seafile, it will be re-imported in the next sync operation.

-In addtion to syncing the user from LDAP, the syncing process provides more features:
+In addition to syncing the user from LDAP, the syncing process provides more features:

 * Addtional information, including user full name, department, can be synced to database.
 With these information in the database, the user experience of a few other functionalities can be improved.
 For example, when users share a folder to others, he/she can type in user's full name to search the user.
 * When a user was removed on LDAP server, the corresponding user in Seafile will be deactivated.